Pope Emeritus Benedict XVI dies at the age of 95

 Pope Emeritus Benedict XVI, the German theologian who will be remembered as the first pope in 600 years to resign, has died at the age of 95.

-The Vatican announced on Saturday that the former Pope, whose health had been failing, passed away on Saturday.
+The Vatican has announced that the former Pope, whose health had been failing, passed away on Saturday.

 A statement from Vatican spokesman Matteo Bruni said: “With pain I inform that Pope Emeritus Benedict XVI died today at 9:34 in the Mater Ecclesia Monastery in the Vatican.
 Further information will be released as soon as possible.”